Lynilia/authelia/docs/content/configuration/prologue/migration.md

 performed where possible in memory (the file is unchanged).
 The automatic process generates warnings and the automatic migrations are disabled in major version bumps.

-If you're running a version prior to v4.36.0 this it may require manual migration by the administrator.
+If you're running a version prior to v4.36.0 this may require manual migration by the administrator.
 Typically this only occurs when a configuration key is renamed or moved to a more appropriate location.

 ## Format